AN/SPN-35

 The Joint precision approach and landing system (JPALS) is slated to replace the AN/SPN-35 on U.S. Navy amphibious assault ships.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPN-35" designation represents the 35th design of an Army-Navy electronic device for waterborne navigational aid radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Description

 The AN/SPN-35 is used to offer guidance to the aircraft pilot on final approach.
 It provides relative azimuth, range, and elevation information to the radar operator, who relays this as verbal guidance to the aircraft pilot on approach.

 The AN/SPN-35A variant has two antennas: the azimuth antenna (AS-1292/TPN-8) and the elevation antenna (AS-1669/SPN-35).
 The azimuth antenna is located above the azimuth drive assembly on the stabilized yoke.
 The elevation antenna is mounted on the elevation drive assembly adjacent to the azimuth antenna.

 History

 The AN/SPN-35 was developed from the ground-based AN/TPN-8 landing approach control radar.
 It was first evaluated on the USS Kearsarge in 1962, as an AN/TPN-8 mounted to an AN/SPN-6 stable pedestal and secured to an AN/SPN-8 platform.
 A prototype was evaluated aboard the USS Bon Homme Richard (CV-31) about a year later as a replacement for the AN/SPN-8 on ASW carriers and small attack carriers.
 As of 1965, the AN/SPN-35 was being used "primarily on the ASW type carriers."

 The -35A variant was used onboard Nimitz-class aircraft carriers prior to 1996, when it was replaced by the AN/SPN-46A/B. It remains in use on the Wasp class and America class today.